haleluque/Microservices/README.md

 ## Main Features

-### Limits Service
+### Limits Service Microservice
-Ports: 8080, 8081, etc.
+- Ports: 8080, 8081, etc.
-Microservice that will retrieve info from the cloud configuration server
+- Microservice that will retrieve info from the cloud configuration server
+- Use of profiles to handle different environments

-### Spring cloud service
+### Spring Cloud Service
+- Ports: 8888
+- This service project will have the rol of configuration server, which will provide properties centralized configuration properties for different microservices
-For this example, spring cloud service will be extracting the information from the following repo: https://github.com/haleluque/git-localconfig-repo
+- For this example, spring cloud service will be extracting the information from the following repo: https://github.com/haleluque/git-localconfig-repo